olliw42/mLRS-docu/docs/PARAMETERS.md

 #### Rx Ser Link Mode ####
 Selects how the serial data stream is processed.
 Can be "transp.", "mavlink".

+The setting is also applied to the Tx module.

 #### Rx Snd RadioStat ####
 Determines if a MAVLink RADIO_STATUS or RADIO_LINK_FLOW_CONTROL message is emitted by the receiver, and which flow control algorithm is used.
 Effective only when "Rx Ser Link Mode" = "mavlink".